rubydevi/rubydevi/README.md

 - :bowtie: I am an experienced & certified Full Stack Developer.

-- 🌱 I’m currently learning Ruby on Rails and React.
+- 🌱 I’m currently working on Ruby on Rails and React.

 - 👯 I’m looking to collaborate on exciting web development projects.